MoranSin/DataPipelinesFinal/README.md

 The **processors** in this project handle data processing tasks.
 This includes tasks like cleaning scraped data, normalizing it, and transforming it before storing it in the database.

+The following API'S that are used are:

+1. lyricsgenius API
+2. Spotify API
+3. Musicbrainzngs API

 The processor runs automaticlly , using the `serverless` framework when it detectes something inside the SQS.

 ---